Types of Degrees Biomedical Engineering Majors Are Getting

 |Hispanic or Latino||212|

-Bio Engineering appeals to people across the globe.
+Americans aren’t the only ones with an interest in Bio Engineering.
 About 30.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia